Last Updated: 6 months ago

 Phone

-A few people on this planet still use a landline for their primary communication.
-They are wise not to be bothered with smartphones and mobile devices for an easy and simple life.
-Either way, there are ways to follow the conversations without saying “what?!” all the time.
+A few people still use a landline for their primary communication.
+They are wise not to bother with smartphones and mobile devices for an easy and simple life.
+Either way, there are ways to follow conversations without saying “what?!” all the time.

 US-based Technologies